 Although Justice does not have a lead in any of the pillars in the mandate, Justice is vital in providing core supports to Nunavummiut.
-The department provides significant legal and legislative support to the departments leading Katujjiluta mandate priorities and assisting them with implementation.
+The department provides significant legal and legislative support to the departments, leading Katujjiluta mandate priorities and assisting them with implementation.
 The department provides support with respect to legislative review and legislative development as well as legal reviews of programs and policies.

-Our territory continues to lag behind in other parts of the country when it comes to our social indicators.

-I work very closely with the Royal Canadian Mounted Police and have signed the 2022-2025 shared directional statement which outlines the shared policing priorities of both organizations.
+Our territory continues to lag behind other parts of the country when it comes to our social indicators.
+I work very closely with the Royal Canadian Mounted Police and have signed the 2022-25 shared directional statement which outlines the shared policing priorities of both organizations.
 Priorities include enhanced crime prevention and reduction initiatives in the communities.

-(interpretation) Working with my federal counterpart, we have committed under First Nation and Inuit policing to fund 15 new RCMP regular members.

-The department is currently working on the community agreements needed to identify properties and staff these positions.
-The delivery of this program in Nunavut will support a community approach to policing in the territory to supplement current policing initiative.
+(interpretation) Working with my federal counterpart, we have committed under the First Nations and Inuit Policing Program to fund 15 new RCMP regular members for Nunavut.
+My department is currently working on community agreements needed to identify priorities and staff these positions.
+The delivery of this program in Nunavut will support a community approach to policing in the territory to supplement current policing initiatives.
 Each community will set the work that they would like these members to focus on.

 (interpretation ends) There are a number of programs and strategies that the departments I serve need to get reviewed and updated.
-I welcome regular members and my cabinet colleagues to assist me in developing as this mandate has proven that it's way more efficient to work together before the decisions are made.
+I welcome regular members and my cabinet colleagues to assist me in developing, as this mandate has proven that it is way more efficient to work together before decisions are made.

-Mr. Chairman, there are still lots of work to do and more initiatives that I would love to mention with my opening comments, but this is our work together, all twenty-two of us and I want to hear more from all of you and I look forward to making more accomplishments with you.

-Once again, I thank each of you for trusting me as a cabinet minister and I thank our Premier for assigning me these portfolios and all the staff that work for this government, especially those under my portfolios.
-I am only as good as the good work of our staff put in to serve Nunavummiut. (interpretation) Thank you, Mr. Chairman.
+Mr. Chairman, there are still lots of work to do and more initiatives that I would have loved to mention with my opening comments, but this is our work together, all 22 of us, and I want to hear more from all of you and I look forward to making more accomplishments with you.
+I once again thank each of you for trusting me as a cabinet minister, and I thank our Premier for assigning me these portfolios and all the staff that work for this government, especially those under my portfolio.
+I am only as good as the good work that our staff put in to serve Nunavummiut. (interpretation) Thank you, Mr. Chairman.

 Chairman: Thank you.
 I now invite regular members to deliver general comments.
 Do any members have general comments?
-Mr. Savikataaq, you have 5 minutes.
+Mr. Savikataaq, you have five minutes.

 Mr. Savikataaq: Mr. Chairman, this won't take long at all.
-My general comment is we've heard roughly 10 minutes times 9, is 90 minutes, one and half hours and we can see with all these cabinet [members] are reading from documents, so I'd like to get a copy of the opening comments in printed form.
+My general comment is we have heard roughly 10 minutes times 9, which is 90 minutes, one and half hours, and we can see and it was obvious that the cabinet was reading from documents, so I would like to get a copy of the opening comments in printed form.
 Thank you.